 Police Officer Trainee

-Any combination equivalent to experience and education that could likely provide the required knowledge and abilities would be qualifying.
+Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

 Education: Equivalent to completion of the twelfth grade.

 License: Possession of a valid California Driver’s License as issued by the State Department of Motor Vehicles.

 Peace Officer Status Requirements: Police Officer Trainees train to become peace officers and must meet all of the minimum standards pursuant to state penal and government codes, including:

 Age: Must be at least 21 years of age by the time of appointment.